Bosch Smart Future Challenge

 What does smart future mobility mean to a 15 year old and how does STEM relate to this?

-This is a question we need to answer when piloting the Bosch Smart Future Challenge for Year 10 students at St Michael’s Catholic School in High Wycombe, Bucks.
-The school is the first to participate in a never-been-done-before Bosch bespoke STEM activity in the UK, which gives students the opportunity to share their ideas on how smart, innovative technologies could improve mobility in their local area.
+The school is the first to participate in a Bosch bespoke STEM (Science, Technology, Engineering, Mathematics) activity in the UK, which gives students the opportunity to share their ideas on how smart, innovative technologies could improve mobility in their local area.

 Run in collaboration with the STEM Ambassadors, the competition draws on Bosch’s expertise in smart solutions and Internet of Things (IoT) and challenges students to think about the wider implications that these technologies will have on their day-to-day lives, particularly in the area of mobility and transport.